 Sea Drops anti-fog and cleaner is another concentrate that is used as drops in which you apply to the lenses.
 The main difference between Sea Drops and many other anti-fog products is instead of polishing the product off with a cloth after it dries you simply just rinse the product off the lenses after you are done rubbing it onto the lenses.

-Even though the product is designed for dive and snorkel mask Sea Drops works great on all glass and plastic surfaces and will work on eyeglasses, face masks, binoculars, and telescopes.
+Even though the product is designed for dive and snorkel masks Sea Drops works great on all glass and plastic surfaces and will work on eyeglasses, face masks, binoculars, and telescopes.
 Although the product states that it is not recommended for swim goggles many users have had success using them on their swim goggles.
-Other users have had success on motorcycle helmets and of course divers has had great success with their diving masks.
+Other users have had success with motorcycle helmets and of course, divers has had great success with their diving masks.

 Fogging can be annoying and a hazard, but what causes your glasses to fog up?

-Fogging happens when the water that is in the air condenses onto the lenses of your glasses and essentially creates tons of tiny droplets of water that is stuck onto your lenses.
+Fogging happens when the water that is in the air (humidity) condenses onto the lenses of your glasses and essentially creates tons of tiny droplets of water that are stuck onto your lenses.

 - Pick Your Outfit Carefully – You may not realize it but your outfit could potentially cause you to fog up your glasses, especially if you are causing air to be trapped around your glasses from turtle necks, hoodies, or scarfs.
 If you must use a scarf, make sure to get one that still lets some air pass through.